Quinzical/Quinzical-app/wiki/Wiki.md

 * How are we going to read files?
   * Read files using java
 * How to we want to do Bash commands?
-  * Decidede upons scripts, but if there are not alot of commands needed, then just use ProcessBuilder.
+  * Decided upons scripts, but if there are not alot of commands needed, then just use ProcessBuilder.

 ##### How do we want to store game data?
 As files, like so:
 /data/categories/<categories>
 /data/categories/Places.txt
 /data/categories/...

 For assignment three, since there is no 'users' function, we will have:
 CONST user = “default”
 And
 /data/users/default/categories/Places.txt
 /data/users/default/categories/Places.txt
 /data/users/default/score.txt

 ##### How is the GameModel meant to work?